 “We’d have $10,000 for materials, but the show would only be up for three months and then it would go away,” said Pastre.
 “We started thinking we could put in that amount of effort with that amount of money and create permanent things.
 And we wanted to start engaging the community.
 It was a conscious effort.
 That’s how it evolved into what it is now.”

 The efforts of Pastre and his students have not gone unnoticed by city officials.
-Recently, Pastre and a cohort of his students presented an overview of their work to the Charleston City Council.
-Many were taken aback by the scope and impact of the work.
+Recently, Pastre and a cohort of his students were invited to present an overview of their work to the Charleston City Council.

 The A+cB is just one of many examples of the wide-ranging impact Clemson architecture’s presence has had in and around Charleston and beyond.